 - Finding values, for example, profit and loss,

-- Calculating the repayment plans for loans or mortgages.
+- Calculating the repayment plans for loans or regular and refinanced mortgages

 - You can find the average, mean, median or mode for data specified in the question,

 - Performing What-If analysis on data –that is, where variables are modified one at a time to analyze how the change affects other data – such as expenses and profits.